Nathalie Stutzmann: Conducting career

 Stutzmann also developed an interest in conducting, which she decided to pursue in the early 2000s.
 Her mentors in this field have included Jorma Panula, Seiji Ozawa, and Simon Rattle.

 In 2009, Stutzmann founded the chamber orchestra Orfeo 55, with which she has performed as both soloist and conductor.
 She served as its artistic director until Orfeo 55 ceased operations in April 2019.

 In September 2017, Stutzmann became principal guest conductor of the RTÉ National Symphony Orchestra in Dublin, Ireland, with a contract for three years.
 In 2018, she was appointed chief conductor of the Kristiansand Symphony Orchestra, in Kristiansand, Norway, the first female chief conductor in the orchestra's history.
 In December 2020, her Kristiansand contract was extended through 2023.
 She concluded her Kristiansand tenure at the close of the 2022–2023 season.

 In the USA, the Philadelphia Orchestra announced the appointment of Stutzmann as its next principal guest conductor in December 2020, the first female conductor ever named to this Philadelphia post, effective with the 2021–2022 season, with a contract of 3 years.

 Separately, in December 2020, Stutzmann was guest conductor of the Atlanta Symphony Orchestra.
 She returned in February 2021 for an additional engagement, in a streamed quarantine concert.
 In October 2021, the orchestra announced the appointment of Stutzmann as its next music director, effective with the 2022–2023 season, with an initial contract of four years.
 Stutzmann is the first female conductor to be named music director of the Atlanta Symphony Orchestra.
-In November 2025, the Atlanta Symphony Orchestra announced an extension of Stutzmann's contract as its music director through the 2028-2029 season.
+In November 2025, the Atlanta Symphony Orchestra announced an extension of Stutzmann's contract as its music director through the 2028–2029 season.

-In May 2023, Stutzmann made her debut at the Metropolitan Opera of New York, conducting Mozart's Don Giovanni and The Magic Flute.